App & Browser Testing Made Easy

 3. Accessibility for Users with Cognitive Disability

-The core challenge is content on the web applications must be easily understandable for people that may have cognitive disabilities where they might not be able to understand the content in the application.
+The core challenge is that content on web applications must be easily understandable for people with cognitive disabilities, who might not be able to understand the content in the application.

-Solution: With help of design, instructions can be delivered in a clear manner using symbols that are easy to understand for a person with cognitive disabilities as suggested by the W3C
+Solution: With the help of design, instructions can be delivered in a clear manner using symbols that are easy to understand for a person with cognitive disabilities, as suggested by the W3C

 4. Accessibility for Users with Physical Disability

-The challenge is to make applications accessible for the users that may have physical disabilities, that may refrain them from operating a mouse or keyboard.
+The challenge is to make applications accessible for users that may have physical disabilities that may refrain them from operating a mouse or keyboard.

 Solution: Use Speech Recognition so that users with disabilities can control the functioning of the application with voice commands.